Wild vs. Jets: Betting Trends, Odds, Advanced Stats

 Wild Betting Insights

-- This season the Wild have won three of the 14 games, or 21.4%, in which they've been an underdog.

-- Minnesota has a record of 1-4 when it's been set as an underdog of +115 or more by bookmakers this season.

-- The moneyline for this matchup implies a 46.5% chance of victory for the Wild.
+- The implied moneyline probability for this matchup gives the Wild a 53.5% chance to win.

-- Minnesota has played 19 games this season that finished with more than 6 goals.
+- In 20 games this season, Minnesota and its opponent have combined for more than 6 goals.

 Wild vs Jets Additional Info